Refrezsh/strapi-query-builder/README.md

 };
 ```

-> A distinction is made between simple types for attribute values, objects and arrays of objects for populations.
-In order to give handy autocompletion.

 ## Filtering

 Builder contains all filter operators like .`eq()`, `notEq()`, `contains()`, etc. Besides, there are special operators for adding deep filtering for the current model `filterDeep()` or filtering for Relation, `filterRelation()`.